tmoens/tennis-canada-stats-server/README.md

 to review this data and correct it as necessary.
 That application is supported by the API provided by the main stats server program.

-The data is then exported manually to VR so that ranking points are applied to player rankings.
+The data from these tournaments is then exported manually to VR so that ranking points are applied to player rankings.
 This process is done by Tennis Canada administrators.

 #### Schedule
 This program runs hourly to keep data up to date.